Shiv Sena (2022): Background and formation

+Shinde subsequently filed a petition with the Election Commission of India staking his claim to the 'Shiv Sena' name and the Bow and Arrow symbol.
+The ECI ruled in favour of Shinde's faction based on the strength of its legislative wing, rather than on the organizational wing.
+Thackeray appealed against the decision, and the case is currently pending in the Supreme Court.

 On 17 July 2025, the Republican Sena, led by Anandraj Ambedkar, and Shiv Sena, led by Eknath Shinde, formed a political alliance.

 Headquarters

 Shiva Sena's headquarters and main office is situated at Anand Dighe's house in Thane.
 Dighe was the mentor of Shiva Sena Mukhy neta (Main leader) Eknath Shinde.
 On 24 February 2023, the headquarters was founded, relocating from Shivsena Bhavan after Shinde split from the party; while Thackeray retained control over Shivsena Bhavan.